 - Battery

 - RAM door

 - Memory cards

 - Top case with keyboard

-- AirPort Extreme Card
+- MagSafe DC-in board

-- MagSafe DC-in board and cable
+- AirPort Card

-- I/O frame with upper EMI shield
+- I/O frame

 - Fan

 - Heatsink

 - Logic board

 1. On the underside of the logic board, note the position of the backup battery, attached cable, and tape.